ReAct Sub Agent

 ReAct Sub Agents are currently in beta and are available starting from Rasa 3.14.0.

 ReAct sub agents are built-in autonomous agents that can dynamically utilize MCP (Model Context Protocol) tools and custom tools defined in Python code to complete tasks.
-They operate in a ReAct loop, choosing which tools to invoke based on the ongoing conversation context.
+They follow a ReAct (reasoning + acting) loop: a large language model (LLM) chooses which tools to invoke based on the ongoing conversation context.

 Two types of ReAct sub agents are currently supported: